 Design is what the customer notices in the first few seconds of landing on a website and when it comes to eCommerce stores it is the single most important factor that can make or break a customer.
 Design is more than just the graphics on a website; it is a mixture of information architecture, wireframes, interactive design, engineering prototypes, visual design, and usability.

-The design of an eCommerce store tells a user the brands story, the products that are being sold.
+The design of a store tells a user about the brand’s story, what the brand stands for and about the products that are being sold.
 The idea is to connect with the user within moments of entering an eCommerce store rather than confusing them.

 Some of the key elements that we focus on during an eCommerce Design project